 What was wrong?
-More than the obvious mistakes performing the actual work-outs in the gym, I admit that I have other faults.
+More than the obvious mistakes in performing the actual workouts in the gym, I admit that I have other faults.
 I did not eat right at all or give the proper rest and nutrition my body needed.
-After work-outs I would go straight to eat fast food because I was just so hungry.
-I would rather lift lighter loads just to complete sets because there were just too many other work-outs for me to do!
+After workouts, I would go straight to eat fast food because I was just so hungry.
+I would rather lift lighter loads just to complete sets because there were just too many other workouts for me to do!
 There wasn’t any effort during the workouts anymore and I was basically just tiring myself every visit I had to the gym.
-The discipline and consistency was there sure, but there just weren’t that motivation anymore, that willingness to go through the pain and torture that builds the muscle.
+The discipline and consistency were there sure, but there just wasn’t that motivation anymore, that willingness to go through the pain and torture that builds the muscle.
 The struggle was supposed to be the fun part.

 Going to the gym was a habit, a part of my routine.
-It just wasn’t my entire life and I couldn’t dedicate more time for it than I already.
+It just wasn’t my entire life and I couldn’t dedicate more time to it than I already did.
 We’re busy doing other important things.
 That was fair.
 We all have our own lives and enough problems to justify not giving it more attention.

 The Lazy Lifter Workout Routine by Cho Lim